BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Web_server_step_by_step.md

 ## 5. Websockets

 Basically, websockets are TCP connections between javascript web clients and web servers.
-These TCP connections are not the same through which HTTP requests are send in one directions and HTTP replies in another and which typically remain open very short time â€“ they close when HTTP reply is sent back to the client.
+These TCP connections are not the same through which HTTP requests are send in one directions and HTTP replies in another and which typically remain open very short time – they close when HTTP reply is sent back to the client.
 Unlike this, websocket remains open as long as javascript client and web server want it to be.
 The information between them can be exchanged in both ways.
 This is the reasons why there is a separate wsRequestHandler callback function passed to web server (in addition to httpRequestHandler that we have already seen).

 Two things are needed: